Refer a Patient

 Key Inclusion Criteria

-• Male or female patients aged ≥ 13 years of age with a body weight of at least 50 kg.
+• Male or female patients aged ≥ 18 years of age.

-• Medically confirmed diagnosis of schizophrenia ≥ 1 year prior to screening.
+• Medically confirmed diagnosis of schizophrenia ≥ 1 year prior to the screening visit.

 • Patient is receiving background antipsychotic therapy (other than clozapine) at a total daily dose as confirmed by pharmacy records or, if available, additional records/documentation.